Gajol/ApplicationArchitecture/ARA/ARA-Intro.md

 # Introduction
 This document outlines the Application Reference Architecture (ARA) as it applies to our department.

-What is architecture?
+What is architecture in general?

 ```
 Architecture is the stuff you can’t Google. - Mark Richards.